 - Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices included within Level 1 that are either directly or indirectly observable; - Level 3 Unobservable inputs in which little or no market activity exists, thereby requiring an entity to develop its own assumptions about the assumptions that market participants would use in pricing.

-The fair value hierarchy of the following financial assets and liabilities on the consolidated statements of financial position as at December 31, 2022 is as follows:
+There were no financial assets or liabilities measured at fair value on the consolidated statement of financial position as at December 31, 2023.